Share what’s on your mind through this series of interactive webcasts for members of the IET.

 The IET is working to engineer a better world.
 Our vision is to inspire, inform and influence the global engineering community, supporting technology innovation to meet the needs of society.

 To achieve all of this, we need our members' input and help.
-We want to hear what you think of our work so far, and get your ideas for future activities.
+This webcast was an opportunity for members to tell us what they think of our work so far, and also provide their ideas for future activities.

-This is your opportunity to put forward questions and comments to our Chief Executive, Nigel Fine, President for 2013/14, Barry Brooks, and incoming President, William Webb.
+Our panel included our Chief Executive, Nigel Fine, President for 2013/14, Barry Brooks, and President for 2014/15, William Webb.
 Hosted by Kate Bellingham.

 Tuesday, 24 June 2014